Evachu000/Module-1-Challenge/README.md

-# Code Refactor Starter Code
+# Code Refactor
-This is a project to imporove both HTML and CSS code that followa accessibility standardsity and optimised for search engines.
+This is a project to imporove both HTML and CSS code that follows accessibility standardsity and optimised for search engines.
+The client is optimising their website for their marketing business and to promote their services.

 ## Table of Contents